qwangmsk/Melanoma-Detect/README.md

 The melanoma detection of GPT-5 is assessed using OpenAI API interface.
 The top-three differential diagnoses for all images were assessed using script isic_top3_eval.py.
 For each image, the script uses a zero-shot prompting approach to present the request to GPT-5 model as follows:

-        "Provide the TOP-3 differential diagnoses for this dermoscopic image, " "focusing distinguishing between melanoma and benign nevi.
-Rank them by likelihood."
-        "Return a JSON object with key 'differential' = array of exactly 3 items ordered from most likely to least likely; " "each item must include: diagnosis (string), confidence (0.0-1.0), and optionally a brief rationale."
+        "Provide a ranked differential diagnosis, listing three potential diagnoses from most " "to least likely based on this dermoscopic image.
+Return a JSON object with key  " "'differential' = array of exactly 3 items ordered from most likely to least likely; each item " "must include: diagnosis (string), confidence (0.0-1.0), and optionally a brief rationale."

 We used the following command to run isic_top3_eval.py: